missionpinball/mpf-docs/howto/display/reusable_widgets.rst

 You can also set the expiration time of a widget when you define the widget in the ``widgets:`` section of the config.
 See the config file reference for details.

+You can add/update any setting for the widget (color, text, position, animations, widget_styles, z (layer), etc.)

 Removing widgets
 ~~~~~~~~~~~~~~~~